TABmk/queue-antispam-for-bots/README.md

 const Queue = new queueAPI({
  timeout   : 100,       // optional | Number  | Default : 34
  msgCount  : 2,         // optional | Number  | Default : 1
+ msgLimit  : 10,        // optional | Number  | Default : 10
  cleanTime : 10000,     // optional | Number  | Default : 60000
  queue     : [],        // optional | Array   | Default : []
  users     : new Map(), // optional | Map     | Default : new Map()
+ blacklist : new Set(), // optional | Set     | Default : new Set()
+ userMsg   : new Map(), // optional | Map     | Default : new Map()
  DEBUG     : true       // optional | Boolean | Default : false
 });
 ```

 ## Methods:

+### blacklist

+Also not a method.
+This is [Set](https://developer.mozilla.org/ru/docs/Web/JavaScript/Reference/Global_Objects/Set) and you can use its methods like `.add` for add user to blacklist and `.has` to check if user blocked.
+This set is only alive whole while app is alive!
+If you need save blocked users - use `Array.from(Queue.blacklist)` and store this array wherever you need.
+And on start just pass existing array to constructor like `{ ... blacklist : new Set(oldArray) ... }`

+### getUserMessages(id)

+Return user messages count. (count is alive only one cleaner interval)

+- id `Number` - user id

+### incUser(id)

+Increase user's messages count

+- id `Number` - user id

+### isBlocked(id)

+Check if user reached your messages limit.
+Default limit is 10 msg per cleaner interval.
+But module not blocking user by itself.
+If you need use limit feature, just set your limit in constructor and then add `if (!Queue.isBlocked(id)) {}` to your code.

+- id `Number` - user id

 #### setUser(id, wait)

 set user data: